-EXPLORING ENTREPRENEURSHIP
+RBUS 445 EXPLORING ENTREPRENEURSHIP

-Entrepreneurship is about taking ideas and turning them into a reality.
-Working in teams, students will generate ideas for ventures, conduct extensive research to examine the financial viability and social sustainability of those ideas, and develop comprehensive business plans.
+Entrepreneurship is about bringing new ideas to life.
+In this course, students explore the characteristics and behaviors of entrepreneurs.
+Working in teams, students will generate ideas for ventures and conduct extensive research to examine the financial viability and social sustainability of those ideas.
 Students will further develop their basic knowledge and skills in the areas of leadership and management, product development, marketing, accounting, and financial management.
 This course experience helps students develop a holistic and complex perspective of organizations, a deeper understanding of how different functional areas are connected, and an appreciation of the venture creation process.
 Prerequisites: RBUS 312.

-INTRODUCTION TO QUALITY IMPROVEMENT
+RBUS 461 INTRODUCTION TO QUALITY IMPROVEMENT